ryanwalters/sticky-events/README.md

 import observeStickyEvents from 'sticky-events';

 /**
- * Passing no arguments makes the default container the current `document`
+ * Passing no arguments makes `document` the default container and adds
- * and adds listeners to all `.sticky-events` elements on the page */
+ * listeners to all `.sticky-events` elements on the page */

 observeStickyEvents();